trawick/emptyhammock-project-template/docs/your_project.md

 * Push to a new repo in Github.
 * Configure the public deploy key in Github.
 * Optional: Create file `.vault_pass` to store your Ansible vault password.
+* Fill in the "Deviations" and "Project-specific details" sections of `README.md`.